-There's another reason why I believe this review to be phoney.
+There's another reason why I believed this review to be phoney.
 Putting my Sherlock Holmes cap on I noticed how professional the background is in Mr Williams' testimonial so he's really gone to great lengths to ensure the presentation from his office in Birmingham in the UK is truly professional.
 Why does it matter where he's recording the video from I hear you ask and why am I even mentioning it unless of course, he's not really in Birmingham at all but is instead in Australia.
 Why do I say that?
 Take a look at another video that I found on YouTube of Dave Adamson, this one was posted on May 24th 2012 just six months before I signed up to one of his black hat search engine optimisation packages.
-I'm assuming it was recorded from his "office" which is his home in Springwood, Australia but how strange, the background in his video is almost identical to the one used by Mr Williams who was in his office at the other side of the world in Birmingham in the UK.
+I'm assuming it was recorded from his office which is his home in Springwood, Australia but how strange, the background in the video is almost identical to the one used by Mr Williams who was in his office on the other side of the world in Birmingham in the UK.
 The only difference seems to be the lighting.
 What a coincidence.

-Five Years to Get my Money Back
+Five Years to Get my Money Back from UpWeb SEO

 Having replied to Dave's email in which he said he would refund my money, I waited patiently to see what happened next.

-Having contacted him again regarding the fee and outstanding amount of money he then refunded me in full.
+Having contacted him again regarding the PayPal fee and outstanding amount of money he then refunded me in full.
 What a shame it took five years almost to the day for him to do that.